 Just as frustrating were reports of inequitable compensation or discrepancies between work and pay that enhanced discontentment.
 Vague bonus schemes, long working hours and a general mismatch between recognition and effort, were examples of the issues which contributed to permanent employment losing its attraction.

-Increased autonomy represented a desire to make more work-related and career decisions themselves, similar to the desire to escape company tripe, but more of an inherent need for autonomy.
+Increased autonomy represented a desire to make more work-related and career decisions themselves.
+This was somewhat similar to the desire to escape company tripe, but more of an inherent need for autonomy.
 Consultants hoped that they would answer directly to clients without being subject to the whims of middle management.
-Control over their time and work was related to the desire for more autonomy, but specifically in terms of desiring to have a say in determining working hours and what projects they worked on.
+Control over their time and work was related to the desire for more autonomy.
+Specifically in terms of desiring to have a say in determining working hours and what projects they worked on.
 Some consultants wanted to work less to pursue other hobbies, while others wanted to allocate more or less hours depending on their project or situation.
 Being able to look for stimulating work at interesting companies was an important aspect of this drive.

 Other expected gains were that they would earn more, secure more job variety (work on a variety of short-term projects) and fulfill entrepreneurial ambitions.
 Some expected gains were more common than others, and for a number of consultants, certain expected gains were more important than others.